moskytw/clime/docs/deeper.rst

 --------------------------------

 When ``clime.main()`` is called, Clime gets the '__main__' module in ``sys.modules`` and scans the functions in it.
+And converts them into :class:`.Command` objects.

-Next, Clime takes the first argument as function name to find the function in this module.
+Then, Clime takes the first argument as command name.
+Find the command out and call that command.

-Finally, Clime convert this function into `Command` object and call it with the arguments.

 Introduce the Classes
 ---------------------

-`clime` has two main classes, `Command <#clime.Command>`_ and `Program
+`clime` has two main classes, :class:`.Command` and :class:`.Program`.
-<#clime.Program>`_.

-Class `Command` makes a function or callable object to accpect the argument from command line.
-Class `Program` scans the attributes in an object and make this object into a CLI program.
+Class `Command` makes a function, built-in function or bound method to accpect the argument from command line.
+Class `Program` scans the attributes in an object or a dict and make that into a CLI program.

 Two classes are callable.
 You can call them with the command-line-style argument.